Thai Peanut Satay Sauce Recipe

-A red circle with the letters LCA green circle with the letters VE
+A red circle with the letters FFA red circle with the letters GFA green circle with the letter QA green circle with the letters VE

 This post may contain affiliate links.
 Read my disclosure policy.

-This easy Thai Peanut Sauce recipe is a quick no-cook sauce or dip that adds incredible Asian flavor to grilled meats, noodles, salads, veggies, and more.
-And you might even have all of the ingredients in your pantry and fridge right now.
-Just toss everything in your blender and you have a smooth and rich satay sauce that can easily be made gluten free, vegan, and low carb.
+This savory Thai Peanut Sauce recipe is a quick and easy way to incredible Asian flavor to grilled meats, noodles, salads, veggies, and more.
+And you might even have all the ingredients in your pantry and fridge right now.
+It takes just minutes to prepare a smooth and rich satay sauce that can easily be made gluten free, vegan, and low carb.

 It has the perfect balance of the four key elements of good cooking: